BeyondTrust - Secure Remote Access and Privileged Access Management

 • Unpatched software and firmware vulnerabilities are historically one of the biggest contributors to attack surfaces.
 While patching will mitigate a vulnerability, patches are not always available as in the case of zero day threats.
 Moreover, some patches may be too disruptive to implement or not economically feasible.

 • Lack, or deficiency, of privileged access controls.
-With the expansion of the cloud and all things digital transformation privileged accounts and access has exploded.
+With the expansion of the cloud and all things digital transformation, privileged accounts and access has exploded.
 The privileged account attack surface is not just humans and employees, but also increasingly involves machines and vendors.
 In cloud environments, privileged access and accounts may be dynamic and ephemeral, further complicating efforts to gain visibility and control over this massive risk.

 Additionally, the Center for Internet Security (CIS) maintains updated guidelines on their site around best practice system configurations for specific use cases.
 The CIS Benchmarks include over 100 guidelines across 25 vendor product families (Amazon Linux, Amazon AWS, Apple iOS, Apple macOS, Checkpoint Firewall, Cisco, Docker, Google Cloud, Microsoft Azure, etc.).

 Systems Hardening Starts with Discovery.
-Use our Free Tool.
+Get Started.

-10 Best Practices for Systems Hardening
+10 Cybersecurity Best Practices for Systems Hardening

-5. Server hardening: Put all company hosted servers in a secure datacenter; never test hardening on production servers; always harden servers before connecting them to the internet or external networks; avoid installing unnecessary software on a server; segregate servers appropriately; ensure superuser and administrative shares are properly set up, and rights and access are limited in line with the principle of least privilege.
-With cloud environments, it is also particularly important to reduce port exposure so data is not inadvertently leaked, or backdoor access provided to infrastructure.
+5. Server hardening.
+Put all company hosted servers in a secure datacenter and never test hardening on production servers.
+Always harden servers before connecting them to the internet or external networks.
+Avoid installing unnecessary software on a server and segregate servers appropriately.
+Properly set up superuser and administrative shares, limiting rights and access in line with the principle of least privilege.

-7. Application hardening: Remove any components or functions you do not need; restrict access to applications based on user roles and context (such as with application control); remove all sample files and default passwords.
+7. Application hardening.
+Harden applications by removing any unneeded components or functions, as well as restricting access to applications based on user roles and context (such as with application control).
+It's also important to remove all sample files and default passwords.
 Application passwords should then be managed via an application password management/privileged password management solution, that enforces password best practices (password rotation, length, etc.).
-Hardening of applications should also entail inspecting integrations with other applications and systems, and removing, or reducing, unnecessary integration components and privileges.

 Benefits of Systems Hardening